cakesolutions/scala-kafka-client/README.md

 consumer !
 Unsubscribe
 ```

-THe Actor clears its state and disconnects from Kakfa.
+THe COnsumer Actor clears its state and disconnects from Kakfa.

 ## TestKit
 The scala-kafka-client-tesktkit module provides some tools to support integration testing for client service code that